rushout09/AutoTrader/ReadMe.md

 # AutoTrader

+Anything in the stock market will book profit in a bull market only.
+The motivation is to book profit without investing much time and effort.
+It just shows that simple compounding algorithms can beat complex technical analysis over long term.

 This repo contains scripts to trade using Zerodha's KITE API.

 ### Why AutoTrader for passive income in medium term.